 6. Place it facing the toilet door 孤陰 or bedroom door or kitchen 燥陽 opening.

 7. Worship to many Gods and it becomes overly crowded.
-Some clients mixed different religion together which is inappropriate and disloyal.
+Some clients mixed different religion together which in my opinion is disrespectful.

 8. Place it directly opposite (180 degree) a mirror.